 Following a healthy diet can provide a lot of the basic nutrition you need.
 For most people, especially those with an imperfect diet or special nutritional needs, a multivitamin may be a convenient way to prevent nutritional deficiencies and promote general health.
 However, the primary drawback of multivitamins is they don’t take your personal diet and lifestyle into account.

-If you are interested in a personalized strategy for your diet and lifestyle, consider consulting your physician, or taking an online assessment to identify your specific nutritional needs.
+If you are interested in a personalized strategy for your diet and lifestyle, consider consulting your physician, and taking an online assessment to identify your specific nutritional needs.